 By: Noelle Sterne

-- Which were you taught was the single, inviolable method?
+- Were you taught that there was a single, correct, inviolable method?

 Barreling Ahead: Nights of White Heat

-Whether at white heat or an acceptable orange, barreling ahead has many advantages:
+Whether at white heat or an acceptable orange, barreling ahead has many advantages for you:

-- You get it while it’s hot.
-Your excitement is at its highest, so your words, excessive and otherwise, surge out quickly.
+- Your excitement is at its highest, so your words, excessive and otherwise, easily gush out.

-- As your creative juices flow around the main idea, you can easily liberate related ideas (write them down!).
+- As your creative juices flow around the main idea, you can quickly liberate related ideas (write them down!).

-- Through the writing itself, you get a better sense of where the work is going.
+- Through your writing, you’ll get a better sense of where the work is going.

 - You really do make progress.